Effective evaluation for the Sustainable Development Goals

 The paper argues that evaluative thinking is an essential component of adaptive management and is indispensable for all decision makers, organisations and communities working towards the SDGs.

-The fifth briefing paper examines four challenges to developing national evaluation capacities informed by the SDGs, and highlights areas to consider.
+This briefing paper examines four challenges to developing national evaluation capacities informed by the SDGs, and highlights areas to consider.

 The four challenges are: developing a national evaluation policy; setting up the institutional processes; securing adequate evaluation capabilities; and engaging with partners.
 The challenges affect both the supply of sound evaluations for development plans, and the demand for their relevant and useful evidence, which in turn informs national policy development.